obouaziz/FastPseudo/README.md

 summary(result)
 ```

+Here is the output (we only dispaly the effect of X).
+We obtain an effect very
+close to the true value.

 Call:
 geese(formula = Y ~ X + as.factor(Time) - 1, id = id, data = data_pseudo1,
     family = "gaussian", mean.link = "cloglog", scale.fix = TRUE,